Personal Data Protection Bill

 - Have personal data transferred to any other data fiduciary in certain circumstances, and

 - Restrict continuing disclosure of their personal data by a fiduciary, if it is no longer necessary or consent is withdrawn.

-Merits of the bill
+Merits of the Personal Data Protection Bill

 - All personal data shall require the consent of the individual whom it belongs to before being collected or subjected to any form of analysis.

 - According to Section 6 of the bill, any data collected should only be to the extent necessary for the processing of such personal data.

 - According to Section 7 of the bill, a notice be given to the person whose data is being collected, of the nature and categories of personal data, and the purposes for which the data is to be processed, among other things.